zl2877/Interactive-Lab-Hub/Final project/README.md

 Placement of Video Camera: The video camera needs to be positioned at an appropriate angle to recognize objects better.
 If we had more time, we would have built a stand to position the camera so it is at a better angle.

+Live Testing at Sanctuary: We were not able to test our device at the Roosevelt Island Cat Sanctuary because they do not allow feeding of the wildlife.
+However, we were able to test the device on live cats through some willing cat owners.
+We have not tested the camera and dispenser on live geese due to concerns about disturbing the wildlife by getting to close or feeding them improperly.